-Complete Streets is a design philosophy and policy movement based on the simple belief that streets are for people: that streets should be safe and usable for people of all ages, abilities, and modes of transportation, and that streets should be green, comfortable, and multi-functional to support local businesses, urban ecology, neighborhood pride, and healthy living.
+Complete Streets is a design philosophy and policy movement based on the simple belief that streets connect people: that streets should be safe and usable for people of all ages, abilities, and modes of transportation, and that streets should be pleasant and multi-functional to support local businesses, vibrant ecosystems, neighborhood pride, and healthy living.

-By reimagining transportation in ways that connect people to their communities and to each other, Complete Streets is a powerful tool for solving traffic, saving lives, and strengthening the future of our cities.
+By reimagining transportation in ways that connect people to their communities and to each other, Complete Streets is a powerful tool for easing traffic stress, saving lives, and strengthening the resilience and habitability of our cities.

-Complete Streets looks at the environment and asks how plants can be used to calm and beautify the street, save water, clean the air, feed bees and native birds, provide shade, and prevent overheating - all things that make a neighborhood more livable and sustainable.
+Complete Streets looks at how our built environment can work in harmony with our natural environment: trees and plantings to calm and beautify the street, save water, clean the air, feed bees and native birds, provide shade, and prevent overheating—all things that make a neighborhood more livable and sustainable.

 Complete Streets looks at how to promote comfortable, easy, and safe multi-modal access to local businesses and resources.
-Studies have shown that businesses perform best when there is a good balance of foot, bicycle, and car access to them through Complete Streets.
+Studies have shown that neighborhood businesses thrive when there is a good balance of foot, bicycle, transit, and car access to them through Complete Streets.

-Complete Streets looks at how safe, easily understandable, and smarter design allows people to move around with greater ease and efficiency.
+Complete Streets promotes safe, easily understandable, and smarter design to allow people a wider range of appealing transportation options.
 By integrating various travel modes, Complete Streets makes sure that people have multiple options for accessing any business or resource in their community.

-Complete Streets looks at how the way we design our streets and policies can encourage or discourage fair access to resources, and attempts to move our communities toward wider access and more equitable policies.
-Complete Streets is not a one size fits all, top-down approach, but reflects the safety, economic, and cultural needs of the local community and looks for ways to support and re-empower people whose neighborhoods have been ignored.
+Complete Streets looks at how the way we design our streets and policies can promote fair and equitable access to resources.
+Complete Streets is not a one size fits all approach, but reflects the safety, economic, and cultural needs of the local community and looks for ways to support and re-empower people whose neighborhoods have been ignored.

 We’re a 100% volunteer-driven group, completely independent of the City of Pasadena.